Emancipating my tribe

 A placeholder.
 I hope to touch upon the idea that

-1. People work collectively organise into tribes to address real and legitimate problems they face
+1. People work collectively, organising into tribes to address real and legitimate problems they face.

-3. We should still address the real and legitimate problems at a large scale
+3. We should still address the real and legitimate problems on a large scale.

-4. It is important to distinguish between dynamics of the tribe and the dynamics of the problem
+4. It is important to distinguish between the dynamics of the tribe and the dynamics of the problem.

 Connection to pluralism.
 Connection to Idle Kantianism.